 While the above factors increase the chance of a collision, these decisions could lead to having worse injuries:

 - Not Sitting Properly.
 Passengers may feel tempted to put their feet on the dash or lay down in the backseat.
 However, during a collision they are not going to be in the position the car is designed to protect them in.
-If someone’s feet or on the dash and they’re in a head on collision, their legs and spinal cord could break.
+If someone’s feet are on the dash and they’re in a head on collision, their legs and spinal cord could break.

 - Not Wearing Seat Belt.
 Seat belts lock in place when a collision occurs.
 This keeps you from being ejected from the vehicle or moving around in the car during the impact.
 You’re also in a secure spot for the airbag to cushion you when it deploys.
 When someone doesn’t wear a seat belt, their chances of sustaining serious injuries or possibly losing their life increases.
 About 47% of the teenage drivers and passengers who died in car accidents in 2018 were not wearing a seat belt.